 Mount Holmes - (10,336 feet)

-Located in the northwest region of the Park, Mount Holmes anchors the southern end of Wyoming and Montana's Gallatin Range.
+Located in the northwest region of the Park, Mount Holmes anchors the southern end of the Gallatin Range of Wyoming and Montana.
 With an elevation of 10,336 ft., Mount Holmes is the third highest peak in the range.
-On the summit is a small stone/wood shelter which serves as one of three primary fire lookouts located within Yellowstone.
+On the summit is a small stone/wood structure which serves as one of three primary fire lookouts located within Yellowstone.

 Mount Sheridan - (10,308 feet)